dbelinson/GooglePlayAppsCrawler/README.md

 # Exporting the Database
 As people kept requesting me, i decided to export the database on it's current state.
-Heres the link for download with the JSON documents on the database : https://s3.amazonaws.com/GooglePlayStore/Play%20Store%20JSON.zip
+I you want the exported file, get in touch with me at : marcello.grechi@gmail.com, and I will send you the file.
+(I decided not to keep the file public, because there were people downloading the same file over and over again, and not paying for it, which led to a huge AWS bill that I had to pay).

 Have in mind that downloading the database costs me money, since i pay for the outbound traffic provided by AWS when you query the database
-So, consider making a donation (via paypal) to marcello.grechi@gmail.com (the value is up to you).
+So, consider making a donation (via paypal) to marcello.grechi@gmail.com (Pay what you want, Humble Bundle style).

 Alternativelly, you can use the "AppsExporter" project that i included to write your own query logic, exporting only the records / fields you need, which will be cheaper than downloading the whole database.